JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Introduction

 To address this, we introduce JobMatchAI, a production-ready, microservices-based platform for explainable job search and candidate matching.
 The system addresses three capabilities that are individually studied but rarely integrated into a single deployable stack: (i) hybrid retrieval that combines BM25 lexical search, approximate nearest-neighbor semantic search over Sentence Transformer embeddings, and multi-hop traversal of a skill knowledge graph in Neo4j; (ii) white-box reranking via a multi-factor utility function decomposed into skill fit, experience, location, salary, semantic similarity, and company preference with user-adjustable weights; and (iii) grounded LLM explanations, where a generative model narrates pre-computed scores and knowledge-graph evidence rather than raw documents, ensuring it can explain a ranking but never inflate one.

 A key architectural decision sets JobMatchAI apart from prior work: the strict separation of a deterministic scoring layer from a generative explanation layer.
-Because the LLM receives only the six pre-computed scores and supporting knowledge-graph paths, not raw documents, the resulting explanations are auditable and traceable, a property increasingly required in hiring contexts \cite{doshi-velez_towards_2017}.Users interact with the system through two modes: Smart Search, where a resume upload triggers profile extraction, knowledge-graph population, and ranked job retrieval; and Keyword Search with Semantic Enrichment, where free-text queries are expanded via graph-based skill associations.
-Along with the system, we contribute: (i) A deployable reference architecture integrating semantic parsing, graph storage, lexical indexing, hybrid retrieval, and explainable reranking as stateless microservices. (ii) JobSearch-XS, a skill-grounded benchmark with 1,283 NYC civil-service roles, 30 queries, ~29K silver labels, and skill-disjoint train/dev/test splits for evaluating zero-shot skill generalization. (iii) An offline and user evaluation demonstrating NDCG@10 of 0.81 on JobSearch-XS (7\% over the BM25 baseline at sub-100 ms latency), complemented by a user study with 20 participants assessing relevance, explainability, and usability. (iv) A live web demo and installable package for hands-on exploration.
+Because the LLM receives only the six pre-computed scores and supporting knowledge-graph paths, not raw documents, the resulting explanations are auditable and traceable, a property increasingly required in hiring contexts \cite{doshi-velez_towards_2017}.
+Users interact with the system through two modes: Smart Search, where a resume upload triggers profile extraction, knowledge-graph population, and ranked job retrieval; and Keyword Search with Semantic Enrichment, where free-text queries are expanded via graph-based skill associations.
+Along with the system, we contribute: (i) A deployable reference architecture integrating semantic parsing, graph storage, lexical indexing, hybrid retrieval, and explainable reranking as stateless microservices. (ii) JobSearch-XS, a skill-grounded benchmark with 1,283 NYC civil-service roles, 30 queries, ${\sim}29$K silver labels, and skill-disjoint train/dev/test splits for evaluating zero-shot skill generalization. (iii) An offline and user evaluation reporting NDCG@10 of 0.81 on JobSearch-XS (7\% over the BM25 baseline at sub-100\,ms latency), complemented by 95\% bootstrap confidence intervals, per-query variance analysis, a skill-extractor impact study, and a cross-domain transfer spot-check, plus a user study with 20 participants assessing relevance, explainability, and usability. (iv) A live web demo and installable package for hands-on exploration.